johanclasson/PowerShell/README.md

 * It has very few search related methods, and its `getElementById` does not even work
 * When scheduling, the html parsing sometimes made the script hang indefinitely

 Here comes [Html Agility Pack](https://htmlagilitypack.codeplex.com/) to the rescue.
 Fast, reliable, and quite powerful since it use XPath.
 It's simply awesome!
-It was a relatively straightforward process using it for making for example this command to work:
+For example, it was a relatively straightforward process using it for making this command to work:
 ```
 Import-Module Utils
 Read-Html "http://mysite.xyz" | Select-HtmlById myid | Get-HtmlAttribute href